WALTER WILSON 1876–1957

 Medals Awarded: British War and Victory.

-Family reminiscences say that he was gassed and was in hospital but was given the opportunity to stay in hospital or go home as he had only one functioning lung.
+Family reminiscences say that he was gassed and hospitalised where he was given the opportunity to stay in hospital or go home; he had only one functioning lung.
 He chose to return to Radcliffe on Trent as he had four sons and lived until he was 80.
-He was in receipt of an army pension for 30% disability due to chronic bronchitis in 1922 – 12s plus 7/1d for wife and 2 children.
+He was in receipt of an army pension for 30% disability due to chronic bronchitis in 1922 – 12 shillings (60p) plus 7 shillings 1d (35p) for wife and 2 children.
 His family believed that he received 80% pension.
 There is no record of an increase currently available.

 Address: The Harlequin